Chirag-ahir/JAVA-All-Basic/README.md

 >**Object:** An entity that has state and behavior is known as an object e.g., chair, bike, marker, pen, table, car, etc.

+There are 3 ways to initialize object in Java.<br>
+1. By reference variable<br>
+2. By Method<br>
+3. By constructor

 >**Class:** Class is a Blueprint, which holds it's own data members and members function.
 Class is a group of similar objects.
 It's a Logical entity.

 Array : Arrays are objects that store multiple variables of the same type.